Amazing (George Michael song)

 "Amazing" is a song co-written, produced, and performed by English singer-songwriter George Michael, released by Aegean and Sony Music on 1 March 2004.
 It was included on Michael's fifth studio album, Patience.
-The song is about and dedicated to George Michael's then-partner at the time, Kenny Goss.
+The song is about and dedicated to Michael's then-partner, Kenny Goss.
 The song reached No. 1 in Hungary, Italy, Poland and Spain, and it also topped three US Billboard dance charts.